Pubs Selling Real Ale

 ku.oc.yrewerbsttayb@ofni(024) 7663 7996

 Contemporary brewery taproom located on a small industrial estate, comprising a ground floor bar area plus mezzanine with various commissioned artwork, some celebrating the history of Coventry.
-Up to six changing beers with some seasonal variations available.
-Three gravity ciders and Byatt’s bottle-conditioned beers and carry-out containers can be purchased.
-Loyalty card available.
+Up to six changing Byatt’s beers with some seasonal variations available.
+Byatt’s bottled-conditioned beers and carryout containers can be purchased.
 There are occasional quiz and music nights plus bookable brewery tours and tastings.
-The bar opens some Sundays if a fixture is being played at the nearby Coventry Arena.
-Venue available for private hire.
+Opening hours limited but the brewhouse bar usually opens for Saturday home fixtures when Coventry City FC are playing at nearby Coventry Building Society Arena.

 - Byatt's Brewhouse Bar Unit 7-8 Lythalls Lane Industrial Estate, Lythalls Lane Coventry: Foleshill CV6 6FL ku.oc.yrewerbsttayb@ofni(024) 7663 7996